FOSS-Cloud/fc-node-integration/README.md

-This is the FOSS-Cloud node-configuration repository
+This is the FOSS-Cloud node-configuration repository.